jolars/normreg/paper/rebuttal.md

 before and note that this seems to be confirmed by the fact that the reviewers were unable to find any relevant references either.

+## Small Changes

+- We have updated the citation to the triazines data set.

 ## Reviewer 1

 > ## Theoretical Claims